 Atomic Physics and Optical Science

 Ying-Cheng Chen is working on the optical quantum memory based on electromagnetically induced transparency with cold atomic media, as well as its application to quantum information science.
 He is also studying the cooperative radiation phenomena such as superradiance and subradiance with optically dense cold atomic media.
 Ying-Cheng Chen also collaborates with Yu-Ju Lin, Hsiang-Hua Jen, and Yang-Hao Chan on a joint project to realize quantum computing and simulation with Rydberg-interacting neutral atoms.
 Ming-Shien Chang and Yu-Ju Lin are working on experiments of ultracold quantum gases.
 Ming-Shien Chang focuses his study on the investigation of quantum dynamics and quantum phases of spinor condensates, while Yu-Ju Lin is investigating spin-orbital-angular-momentum coupling with synthetic gauge potentials.
 Ming-Shien Chang also collaborates with Huan-Cheng Chang and Hsiang-Hua Jen on the quantum sensing and quantum optics utilizing ground states spins of nitrogen vacancy centers in fluorescent nanodiamonds.
-Hsiang-Hua Jen focuses on the theoretical studies of the cooperative spontaneous emissions, chiral quantum emitters, and continuous entanglement entropy.
-He is also working on the collective effect of dipole-dipole interactions on electromagnetically induced transparency in dense cold atoms and non-Hermitian physics in an optical atomic mirror.
+Chun-Chia Chen is developing quantum control techniques that utilize ultranarrow-linewidth clock transitions to realize continuous quantum gases.
+His work is aimed at advancing coherent-matter-wave devices, which are essential for next-generation quantum metrology and precision measurement studies.
+Hsiang-Hua Jen focuses on the theoretical studies of the cooperative spontaneous emissions, chiral quantum interface, and multipartite entanglement generations.
+He is also working on the photon-mediated dipole-dipole interactions on light scattering in dense cold atoms and non-Hermitian physics in an optical atomic mirror.

 The adjunct faculty, Sungkit Yip is devoted to theoretical investigations of superconductivity and ultra-cold atomic gases, especially multi-component bosonic and fermionic systems, superfluidity and pairing in fermionic atoms, quantum magnetism in optical lattices and other strongly correlated phenomena.
 He is in collaboration with Yu-Ju Lin and Ming-Shien Chang.